 - Please give yourself plenty of time before your grant application submission deadline.
 Allow up to 12-15 business days after you submit before your registration is active in SAM, then an additional 24 hours for Grants.gov to recognize your information.

-4. How Do I Get a Data Universal Numbering System (DUNS) Number?
+4. Do I need a Data Universal Numbering System (DUNS) Number anymore?